 There can truly be no doubting that when it comes to heavy metal, Iron Maiden are one of the greatest and most influential bands to ever have walked the face of the Earth.
 From their 1980 self-titled debut through to 2015's double-disc epic The Book Of Souls, the East London band have unleashed 16 albums throughout their career, producing some of the most iconic songs in all of heavy metal along the way.

 Ah yes – the songs.
 They've given us The Trooper, Fear Of The Dark, Run To The Hills, Wasted Years, Wrathchild... the list goes on.
 In fact, it goes on for exactly 187 songs released over the course of those 16 albums.
-With a fanbase as huge and as dedicated as Iron Maiden's, we knew exactly where to turn when it came to pulling together the definitive ranking of Iron Maiden's best songs.
+With a fanbase as huge and as dedicated as Iron Maiden's, we knew exactly where to turn when it came to pulling together the definitive ranking of the 50 best Iron Maiden songs of all time.